 Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

-Sunday's game between the No. 7 LSU Tigers (14-1) and the Ole Miss Rebels (11-3) at The Pavilion at Ole Miss has a projected final score of 70-67 based on our computer prediction, with LSU taking home the win.
-Tipoff is at 3:00 PM on January 7.
+Sunday's contest that pits the No. 7 LSU Tigers (14-1) versus the Ole Miss Rebels (11-3) at The Pavilion at Ole Miss has a projected final score of 70-67 (based on our computer prediction) in favor of LSU, who we project as a small favorite in this matchup.
+Game time is at 3:00 PM on January 7.

-Their last time out, the Rebels won on Thursday 55-45 against Alabama.
+The Rebels head into this contest after a 55-45 win over Alabama on Thursday.

-The Rebels are coming off of a 55-45 victory against Alabama in their most recent game on Thursday.
-The Tigers are coming off of a 92-72 win over Missouri in their most recent game on Thursday.
-In the victory, Madison Scott led the Rebels with 12 points.
-Aneesah Morrow's team-leading 25 points paced the Tigers in the victory.
+The Rebels won their most recent outing 55-45 against Alabama on Thursday.
+The Tigers came out on top in their most recent game 92-72 against Missouri on Thursday.
+In the Rebels' win, Madison Scott led the way with a team-high 12 points (adding four rebounds and five assists).
+Aneesah Morrow scored a team-best 25 points for the Tigers in the victory.

 Catch college basketball action all season long on Fubo!